 Purpose

-The purpose of this Standard Operating Procedure (SOP) is to provide a guideline for handling and management of Complaints of Products and for handling of products Recall.
+The purpose of this Standard Operating Procedure (SOP) is to provide a guideline for handling and management of Complaints of Products and for the handling of products Recall.

 Scope

-This SOP is valid at < for all Organization.
-The respective training shall be given in accordance with < <.
+This SOP is valid at Company ABC for the whole Organization.
+The respective training shall be given in accordance with SOP-10 Training Management.

 This SOP is applicable for all oral and written Complaints received, and for the prompt and effective Recall of products known or suspected to be defective.

-This SOP is not applicable for the processing of cases, related to adverse events and pharmacovigilance processes.
+This SOP is not applicable for processing cases related to adverse events and pharmacovigilance processes.

 Responsibilities

-Responsible for the content of this SOP is <.
+Responsible for the content of this SOP is e.g., Quality Management Director.